mrmagooey/editable-table/README.md

 * Does not force any styling (so you can style it any way you want, using normal CSS)
 * Works well with Bootstrap
-* Depends only on jQuery
+* Depends only on underscore

 Basic Usage
 -----------